Bug report #7771

 we got here a functionnal regression for user not aware of alpha channel.
 This very small change seems mandatory to me in v2.0 since new users will be lost, and since old composers

-#2 Updated by Larry Shaffer over 6 years ago
+#2 Updated by Larry Shaffer almost 7 years ago

 I don't think this is easily possible.
 When making those changes, I too worried about the potential confusion on Linux and Mac (don't remember what it's like on Win).
 Basically, all of the new QgsColorButtons pop up the platform's native color picker, which can not be customized to that extent without working directly with the OS's API.